What do my test results mean?

 - Stage 1B means that the cancer is larger than 2cm – but is still contained in the pancreas.

-- Stage 2A means that the cancer has started to grow outside the pancreas, but has not spread to the lymph nodes.
+- Stage 2A means that the cancer is larger than 4cm and has started to grow outside the pancreas, but has not spread to the lymph nodes.

 - Stage 2B means the cancer has spread to nearby lymph nodes.

-The cancer has spread to other parts of the body such as the lungs or liver.
+The cancer has spread to other parts of the body such as the lungs, liver or peritoneum (the lining inside the tummy wall).
 This is known as advanced or metastatic pancreatic cancer.
 It’s not possible to remove the cancer with surgery (unresectable), as surgery can’t remove all the cancer cells once they have spread to other parts of the body.

 You may still be able to have treatment with chemotherapy to slow down the growth of your cancer.